 Having done some reading in the few days before my flight I realised it was big business for local ‘tour guides’ to offer day trips to locations around the city.
 Most ran at around £150 per person for a few hours, much more than I was prepared to pay.
 I’d read that there wasn’t a great deal to see in the city, certainly nothing that justified £150 for a glorified taxi ride, and that it was easy enough to move around independently, so this is what we did.

 With my new Israeli friends, we decided that the Red Terror Museum sounded interesting and that there must be a bus we could catch to get there.
-First though, we’d have to acquire some local currency.
+First though, we’d have to acquire some local money.
 Ethiopia operates a closed currency, the Birr, and it is apparently illegal to take more than 200 Birr out of the country when you leave.
 With this in mind, and after having to walk some distance to find a working ATM, I withdrew 500 Birr (just under £14), my plan being to have enough to last me the day, but little enough left over to allow me to take a couple of small bills home as a souvenir.

 With cash now in our pockets, we found ourselves standing alongside what appeared to be a light rail line.
 I should probably explain that this was the last thing we’d expected to see.
-Running through the middle of dirt streets with no pavements, skirting scruffy markets and traders sat on the kerb selling small basketfuls of vegetables, the light rail wouldn’t have looked out of place in any modern city in the first world.
-Gleaming trains with spotless interiors, comfortable seats and announcements in English were the last thing we expected to find.
+Running through the middle of dirt streets with no pavements, skirting scruffy markets with traders sat on the kerb selling small basketfuls of vegetables, the light rail wouldn’t have looked out of place in any modern city in the first world.
+Gleaming trains with spotless interiors, comfortable seats and announcements in English were not what we had expected to find.
 After a brief search for a ticket booth, which turned out to be a small scruffy shack next to the bank, we had tickets to a stop that the seller assured us was nearest the museum for just 2 Birr each.
 Or five pence.
 We boarded the train, smiling in reply to the curious glances we were receiving from the locals.
 It’s clear most foreigners take the organised tour option and we were certainly a novelty.

 Upon leaving the train we picked up our first proper hawker of the day.
 An overly friendly young man tagged along as we walked the few blocks to the museum, trying to fill us with as much information as he could summon despite our polite protestations that we did not need his assistance or guidance.
 Nonetheless, he followed us right to the door, telling us he would wait for us until we were done and then he would take us to see a monument nearby.
 Again, we declined, but he sat himself down on the wall and made himself comfortable, deaf to our deflection.

 The museum was both interesting and harrowing, much in the same vein as the Killing Fields in Cambodia, and of course Auschwitz in Poland.
 We were welcomed warmly by the curator of the museum, thanked for coming and left to wander and view the exhibits at our leisure.
-Amongst the usual faded photographs and artefacts were cases containing skulls and personal belongings of some of the estimated half a million victims of the regime, murdered during the two years that followed the overthrowing the ruling emperor by communist Mengistu Haile Mariam, and rule passing to the Dergue, a military junta, the result being another horrific genocide in living memory.
+Amongst the usual faded photographs and artefacts were cases containing skulls and personal belongings of some of the estimated half a million victims of the regime, murdered during the two years that followed the overthrowing of the ruling emperor by communist Mengistu Haile Mariam, and rule passing to the Dergue, a military junta, the result being another horrific genocide in living memory.

-We were all in a quiet and reflective mood as we left the museum an hour or so later, so we were not in the mood to immediately be jumped upon by our new friend, as eager as ever to persuade us to accompany him to whatever it was he wanted us to see.
+We were all in a quiet and reflective mood as we left the museum an hour or so later, so we were not happy to immediately be jumped upon by our new friend, as eager as ever to persuade us to accompany him to whatever it was he wanted us to see.
 After a final firm ‘thank you, but no thank you’ his demeanour changed completely.
-He hissed something at us about wasting his time and then, rather unnecessarily he added ‘watch yourselves, you wouldn’t like to get robbed and your phones and money taken’ before skulking away.
-Luckily this was the only small bit of negativity we experienced in our short visit and he didn’t turn out to be representative of of the local people in general.
+He hissed something at us about wasting his time and then, rather unnecessarily, he added ‘watch yourselves, you wouldn’t like to get robbed and your phones and money taken’ before skulking away.
+Luckily this was the only small bit of negativity we experienced in our short visit and he didn’t turn out to be representative of the local people in general.

 Immediately next to the museum there was a long stretch of bunting leading up a hill to what looked like an entrance.
 Asking around, the only response we got was that it was the ‘Expo’.
 Curious, we followed the path up the hill along with hundreds of locals.
-Soon enough we arrived at an entrance point where we were asked for 20 Birr each to enter that we paid willingly, despite having no idea at all what it was we were paying for or what we would find inside.
+Soon enough we arrived at an entrance point where we were asked for 20 Birr each that we paid willingly, despite having no idea at all what it was we were paying for or what we would find inside.

 |Toilet roll 20p...Beer 15p...|

-Unlike our relatively luxurious journey to the museum, we hadn’t factored in that our departure from the Expo coincided with the end of a local football match and so we soon found ourselves standing on a packed platform full of football fans returning home from the game, draped in brightly coloured flags and creating the kind of buzz you’d find after a local team has won a game anywhere in the world.
+Unlike our relatively luxurious journey to the museum, we hadn’t factored in that our departure from the Expo coincided with the end of a local football match and so we soon found ourselves standing on a packed platform full of football fans returning home from the game, draped in brightly coloured flags and creating the kind of buzz you’d find after the local team has won a game anywhere in the world.
 We caught the attention of a group of young guys who were in particularly high spirits and soon we were muddling our way through a conversation of sorts that mostly consisted of saying aloud the names of famous footballers from England to which a great cheer would go up when it was someone they recognised.

 Shortly after, the first train arrived and it became clear we weren’t getting on it.
 These trains made rush hour in Mexico City look like a walk in the park.
 Already packed to the rafters, a few lucky(?) people were unceremoniously shoved through the open doors and held in as the doors shut behind them, before the train moved away leaving almost all the people waiting on the platform behind.
 The conversation started again and this was repeated as the next three or four trains arrived and departed without collecting any of us.
 Realising that we couldn’t just keep doing this for hours on end, we vowed to make it on to the next train.
 As it arrived and we moved forward, our new friends, all twenty or so of them, decided that if we were getting on, they were too.
 With the help of a friendly police officer who seemed to find the whole affair endlessly amusing, we were all crammed into a compartment and off we set.
 For the next sixteen stops we provided a source of entertainment for the entire carriage as we held a group English lesson and in return were taught a handful of words in Amharic.